the-kakfa-dude/abides/java8/java_db_sonar/README.md

 If you do this after changing stuff around, you'll get burned by the script.

 For the `my_project.sh` in _this_ project, you pass it a new project name and a new package name.
-The current project name is `java_sonar` and the current java package is `com.kakfa`
+The current project name is `java_db_sonar` and the current java package is `com.kakfa.db`

 For example, if you wanted to call this project `bunnies` and you were working for the platform team at a company called `example.com`, you would invoke the script